score-json/json/.dotstop_extensions/README.md

 ## TimeVaryingWebReference

 The content of a `TimeVaryingWebReference` is given by the content of a changelog, whose default value is `ChangeLog.md`, which mirrors the changelog of nlohmann/json.
-This reference is intended for websites, whose content is constantly changing, so that a `WebContentReference` makes the item un-reviewable, but whose content at the time of an update influences the trustability.
+This reference is intended for websites whose content is constantly changing, so that a `WebContentReference` makes the item un-reviewable, but whose content at the time of an update influences the trustability.
 An example is `https://github.com/nlohmann/json/pulse/monthly`, which can be used to demonstrate that nlohmann/json is *up to the most recent version* under active development.

 An example of the complete configuration for `TimeVaryingWebReference` is